Start9Labs/docs/src/packaging-guide/project-structure.md

 #### backups.ts

 `setupBackups()` is where you define what volumes to back up as well as what directories or files to _exclude_ from backups.

+#### dependencies.ts

+`setupDependencies()` is where you define any dependencies of this package, including their versions, whether or not they need to be running or simply installed, and which health checks, if any, need to be passing for this package to be satisfied.

 #### index.ts